Volatile-rich evolution of molten super-Earth L 98-59 d: Methods

-which assumes that stellar XUV flux $F_\text{XUV}$ absorbed by an optically thick disk of radius $R_\text{XUV}$ lifts mass at a rate $\Phi_{\mathrm{hyd}}$ out of the gravitational potential-well with efficiency $\eta$, at each point in time $t$.
+which assumes that stellar XUV flux $F_\text{XUV}$ absorbed by an optically thick disk of radius $R_\text{XUV}$ lifts mass [kg/s] at a rate $\dot{M}_\text{esc}$ out of the gravitational potential-well with efficiency $\eta$, at each point in time $t$.
 The time-dependent $F_\text{XUV}(t)$ is calculated with \textsc{mors} \citep{johnstone_active_2021}. $R_\text{XUV}(t)$ is determined from the atmospheric temperature structures calculated by \textsc{agni} (see Supplementary Information), taking $P_\text{XUV} = \SI{5}{\pascal}$ \citep{lehmer_rocky_2017}.

 An atmosphere composed of hydrogen and high-MMW elements will experience compositional fractionation at varying degrees depending on the XUV irradiation, collisional coupling between species, and gravity.
-In the limit of rapid hydrodynamic escape, and where the high-MMW elements compose a significant fraction of the atmosphere by mass, hydrodynamic simulations from \citep{Johnstone_2020} have shown that the thermosphere is expected to escape in bulk without fractionating.
+In the limit of rapid hydrodynamic escape, and where the high-MMW elements compose a substantial fraction of the atmosphere by mass, hydrodynamic simulations from \citep{Johnstone_2020} have shown that the thermosphere is expected to escape in bulk without fractionating.
 Here, we explore high-MMW atmospheres exposed to XUV fluxes greater than a hundred times present Earth levels, so we adopt this approximation of no thermospheric fractionation.
-Including fractionation would not change our major conclusions, as it would only enhance the S/H ratio, all else equal.
+Including fractionation in our model of escape would not change our major conclusions, as it would only enhance the S/H ratio.

-We adopt a 10\% escape efficiency \citep{lehmer_rocky_2017, owen_review_2019}, which agrees with simulations from \citep{yoshida_escape_2024} that account for molecular line cooling (see discussion in Supplementary Information).
+We adopt a 10\% escape efficiency \citep{lehmer_rocky_2017, owen_review_2019}, which agrees with simulations from \citep{yoshida_escape_2024} that account for molecular line cooling (Supplementary~Figure~\ref{fig:si_maxesc}).
 The elemental composition of the escaping gas is set equal to that of the outgassed atmosphere, which would be photodissociated and partially photoionised on outflow.
 To calculate the loss rate of each element from the planet's \textit{total} volatile inventory, we proportion the bulk escape rate by the \textit{atmospheric} mass mixing ratios of each element.
-While the escape process itself is treated as non-fractionating, it acts upon an \textit{atmospheric} elemental composition different to the \textit{bulk} planetary composition.
-Volatile loss can thereby fractionate the planet's elemental inventories as a result of volatile interior-atmosphere partitioning.
+So, while the escape process itself is treated as non-fractionating, it acts upon an \textit{atmospheric} elemental composition different to the \textit{bulk} planetary composition.
+Volatile loss thereby fractionates the planet's elemental inventories as a result of the interior-atmosphere partitioning of HCNS elements.